Social Justice Leadership Award

 Question Prompts (minimum 2.5 cumulative GPA to apply):

 Definition of Social Justice: The concept of social justice is a process as well as a goal.
 According to Adams, Bell and Griffin in "Teach for Diversity and Social Justice," social justice envisions a society in which the distribution of resources is equitable and all members are physically and psychologically safe and secure; one in which individuals are both self-determining and interdependent.

 - Explain why the nominee deserves to be recognized with this award;

 - List nominee's involvement over their tenure at UC Merced, highlighting social justice contributions;

-- Provide one example of how the nominee demonstrates inclusive leadership at UC Merced;
+- Provide one example of how the nominee demonstrates a commitment to equity and access at UC Merced;

 - Provide one example of how the nominee facilitates and encourages the acceptance of diverse views, backgrounds and experiences